-"Travel with The White House Chefs"™ - to Italy
+"Travel with The White House Chefs"? - to Italy

-These recipes and curriculum are dedicated to Italian-American, Dr. Philip Mazzei, who’s contribution was acknowledged by John F. Kennedy in his book A Nation of Immigrants, in which he states that: “The great doctrine “All men are created equal” and incorporated into the Declaration of Independence by Thomas Jefferson, was paraphrased from the writing of Philip Mazzei, an Italian-born patriot and pamphleteer, who was a close friend of Jefferson invited to America to live next door to him.
-A few alleged scholars try to discredit Mazzei as the creator of this statement and idea, saying that "there is no mention of it anywhere until after the Declaration was published".
-This phrase appears in Italian in Mazzei's own hand, written in Italian, several years prior to the writing of the Declaration of Independence.
+These recipes and curriculum are dedicated to Italian-American, Dr. Philip Mazzei, whose contribution was acknowledged by John F. Kennedy in his book A Nation of Immigrants, in which he states that: “The great doctrine “All men are created equal” and incorporated into the Declaration of Independence by Thomas Jefferson, was paraphrased from the writing of Philip Mazzei, an Italian-born patriot and pamphleteer, who was a close friend of Jefferson invited to America to live next door to him.
+A few alleged scholars try to discredit Mazzei as the creator of this statement and idea, saying that "there is no mention of it anywhere until after the Declaration was published."
+This phrase appears in Italian in Mazzei's hand, written in Italian, several years before the writing of the Declaration of Independence.
 Mazzei and Jefferson often exchanged ideas about true liberty and freedom.
-No one man can take complete credit for the ideals of American democracy.”
+No one man can take complete credit for the ideals of American democracy.

 - 1 1/4 Cup Water, heated to 110 to 115 degrees

 - 2 Tablespoons Extra Virgin Olive oil

 - 1 envelope (2 & 1/4 tsp.)
 Rapid-Rise yeast (add a sprinkle more to speed it up)

 - 1 Cup Whole-wheat flour (note you can use the total of 2 3/4 Cups any flour)

 - 1/2 Cup Grated Parmesan, Asiago or Romano cheese

 - 1/2 Cup Dried Italian Herbs

 - 12 oz Italian Cheese (SIX different kinds of cheese) (1 bag)